Our Scotch Egg Journey

 Back in the noughties, both Penny & Neil ran thriving ‘one man’ business from home.
-Penny, catering to large and small groups from Weddings, Balls & Parties to Private Dinners, supplying home made goodies to local Delis’ and all the while nurturing the world renowned CBSO three days a week during their rehersals.
-Neil, designed & painted murals and faux finishes from Private Commissions to Architectural features in Hotels, Restaurants, Schools and Public Buildings, while running work shops and classes from home, in schools and evening classes through the local collages so always on hand for the heavy stuff and front of house duties when required at Penny’s events
+Penny, catering to large and small groups from Weddings, Balls & Parties to Private Dinners, supplying home made goodies to local Delis’ and all the while nurturing the world renowned City of Birmingham Symphony Orchestra, the CBSO. three days a week during their rehersals.
+Neil, designed & painted murals and faux finishes from Private Commissions to Architectural features in Hotels, Restaurants, Schools and Public Buildings, while running work shops and classes so always on hand for the heavy stuff and front of house duties when required at Penny’s events

-“We found that we worked extremely well together, with very different strengths, natural skills, as well as weaknesses, we gave each other the confidence to tackle just about everything that came our way”.
+“We found that we work extremely well together, with very different strengths, natural skills, as well as weaknesses, we give each other the confidence to tackle just about everything that comes our way”.

 Farmers’ Markets openned the door to try something new, something that we could develop at our own pace and something more sustainable for the future, after all, living a commission orientated life is not a stable one.